The first step for getting your blog noticed is creating useful and compelling content.

 Illiyanastareva.com shares an interesting statistic: 93% of marketing pros are getting results in increasing visibility, through influencer engagement strategies!

-You may or may not have come across sites like Inbound.org, BizSugar.com or NinjaOutreach and BlogDash even.
-Well if you haven’y, these are all platforms in which you can join and network with other great like minded folks in your niche.
+Well, if you haven’t, these are all platforms in which you can join and network with other great like minded folks in your niche.
+People like you.

 In addition, you can use many of these sites to help promote your own content and find new readers for your blog.

 NinjaOutreach also has 25 million websites in their database and growing.
-This is a fantastic site for finding blogs, bloggers and influencers to connect with and network with.
+This is a fantastic site and opportunity for finding blogs, bloggers, experts and influencers to connect with and network with.

 If you’ve never networked or done influencer marketing before, now’s the time to start learning and reaping the benefits.

-For networking, check out these following power sites and platforms:
+For networking, check out these following power community sites and platforms:

 - Buzzsumo (For finding key influencers to promote your awesome content)